janet-dev/LevelCoder-WM/README.md

 - Mobile - see the detailed [PDF report](docs/testing/lighthouse-reports/lighthouse-confirm-mobile.pdf) for more information.
 <h2 align="left"><img src="docs/pictures/confirm-summary-mobile.jpg"></h2>

+### Testing User Stories

 ### Further Testing
-Testing and validation was carried out on the **Chrome** browser only, though the site was viewed through others to check the functionality of the site remained the same.
+1. Testing and validation was carried out on the Chrome browser, though the site was viewed through others (including [Microsoft Edge](docs/pictures/edge.jpg)) to check the functionality of the site remained the same.

 For further validation, viewed different browsers on other devices via [LambdaTest](https://www.lambdatest.com/), a cross browser online testing tool.